jasonbayton/11ty/_src/android/android-glossary.md

 AAB (Android App Bundle)
 ------------------------

 The modern app packaging format for Android, replacing the traditional [APK](#apk-android-package-kit) for Play Store distribution.
 An AAB is uploaded to Google Play, which then generates optimised APKs for each device configuration (screen density, CPU architecture, language).
-In Android Enterprise, AABs are relevant when publishing [private apps](#managed-google-play) to Managed Google Play - the Play Console requires AAB uploads.
+In Android Enterprise, AABs are relevant when publishing [private apps](#managed-google-play) to Managed Google Play - direct Play Console uploads require AAB, while APK uploads remain supported through the managed Google Play iFrame.
 See [Manage private apps](/android/android-enterprise-faq/manage-private-apps/) for more.

 ADB (Android Debug Bridge)
 --------------------------